1-877-929-7245

 Day 4 - Santa Catalina Monastery and Arequipa at leisure

-We enter an oasis of calm today on a guided tour of the remarkable Santa Catalina Monastery.
-This enormous Dominican complex was founded in 1579 and has since been gracefully refurbished with period features.
-There is time to explore the narrow streets, floral gardens and tranquil cloisters resembling a miniature walled colonial town in the center of Arequipa.
-Once populated by up to 500 nuns who each had their own servants, Santa Catalina is now home to about 20 nuns who live a much more pious existence.
+We enter an oasis of calm today on a guided tour of Santa Catalina Monastery.
+This enormous Dominican complex was founded in 1579 and has since been refurbished with period features.
+Its narrow streets, floral gardens and tranquil cloisters resemble a miniature walled colonial town in the center of Arequipa, and there is time to explore.
+Once populated by around 500 nuns who each had their own servants, Santa Catalina is now home to about 20 nuns who live a much more pious existence.

-After exploring the monastery's beautiful alleys and colorful courtyards, there is a free day to uncover Arequipa at leisure.
-Enjoy the graceful plazas of Peru's most beautiful city before indulging in popular local cuisine.
-From delicious fresh salads such as soltero de queso, the pork-based adobo stew and herbal ocopa sauce to well-regarded beers and the emblematic Pisco sour cocktail, Peruvian cuisine is making waves around the world - and Arequipa is a popular food destination even with Peruvians.
+After exploring the monastery's beautiful alleys and colorful courtyards, the rest of your day is free to uncover Arequipa at leisure.
+Enjoy the graceful plazas of Peru's most beautiful city or indulge in local cuisine.
+From delicious fresh salads such as soltero de queso, the pork-based adobo stew and herbal ocopa sauce, to highly-rated beers and the Pisco sour cocktail, Peruvian cuisine is making waves around the world - and Arequipa is a popular food destination even with Peruvians.
+Overnight Arequipa.

 Includes